jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

     }
 ```

-The program counter is initalized to be the virtual address of the `user_function` input.
+The program counter is initialized to be the virtual address of the `user_function` input.
 At the present, we are considering the case where `do_exec` is called in a cake thread to establish the first user space process.
 In this case, we set `init` to be true.
 In all other cases, `do_exec` will be executed from the system call interface, and `init` will be false.
 The adjustment of the program counter to an offset from `_user_text_begin` only needs to happen once, as user space callers will already have the correct address.
 To better understand, an example with the output from `.build/kernel8.map`:

 ```
 ***